wappla/jobs/office-assistant.md

 - Proficiency in MS Office (MS Excel and MS PowerPoint, in particular)
 - Excellent time management skills and the ability to prioritize work
 - Attention to detail and problem solving skills
-- Excellent written and verbal communication skills in Dutch.
-French is a plus
+- Excellent written and verbal communication skills
 - Strong organizational skills with the ability to multi-task
+- Immune to stress, reliable, spontaneous and sociable are attributes that describe you

+## Bonus requirements
+- Written and verbal communication skills in French
-- High School degree; additional qualification as an Administrative assistant or Secretary will be a plus
+- additional qualification as an Administrative assistant or Secretary will be a plus
 - Good knowledge of LinkedIn is a plus

+## What we have to offer
+- Money
+- Flexible working environment with a bright growth prospect
+- Working in a small team where everyone's input is extremely valuable
+- Working in a fast-paced startup environment with lots of learning opportunities
+- 10 days of vacation
+- MacBook and iPhone (or similar Android...)
+- Mobile Subscription with 10Gb internet
+- Hospitalization insurance
+- Meal vouchers
+- Ecocheques
+- 1 unlisted perk (apply to find out what it is)

+## Things we are really passionate about and we hope you are to
+- Office parties
+- Free beer
+- Board games
+- Awesome parties
+- Festivals
+- Skiing

+## Contact us

+This is your last chance. after this, there is no turning back.
+You take the blue pill, the story ends.
+You wake up in your bed and you believe whatever you want to believe.
+You take the red pill, you stay in Wonderland and we show you how deep the rabbit-hole goes...
+Remember, all we are offering you is the truth, nothing more.

+jobs@wappla.com